thom-99/insvert_demo/README.md

 ## inSVert insert
 given a VCF file , either produced by *inSVert simulate* or provided by the user, the  variants contained in the file will be programmatically inserted into a specified reference genome in fasta format.
 Although it may seem trivial, this is by far the most complex step as it requires careful tracking of the inserted variants to avoid indexing problems and to avoid placing variants one on top of the other.

 For this reason it is a strict requirement that the VCF file is produced from the same reference in which we are trying to insert the variants and that the VCF file is sorted.
-Therefore, inSVert check both requiremenrs and take care of sorting the VCF file if not already sorted.
+Therefore, inSVert checks both requirements and take care of sorting the VCF file if not already sorted.

 to insert variants from a sorted VCF to a reference genome, simply type